uphy/obsidian-reminder/README.md

 ### Settings

 - Reminder Time: Time when the reminder which has time part will show (HH:mm)

+### FAQ

+- Interoperability between this plugin and [nldates-obsidian](https://github.com/argenos/nldates-obsidian)
+  - [nldates-obsidian](https://github.com/argenos/nldates-obsidian) also provides auto complete with `@` character.
+  - The autocompletion conflicts with this plugin
+  - I'm planning to provide a setting to change completion trigger.
+  - If you have any opinion, please post it in [#4](https://github.com/uphy/obsidian-reminder/issues/4)

 ### TODO

 - [ ] Reminder input support (develop a CodeMirror plugin)